ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 ===================
 Graphics Generation
 ===================
-Two Python scripts are provided to generate plots from the FV3-LAM post-processed GRIB2 output over the CONUS for a number of variables, including:
+Two Python plotting scripts are provided to generate plots from the FV3-LAM post-processed GRIB2 output over the CONUS for a number of variables, including:

-* 2-m Temperature
+* 2-m temperature
-* 2-m Dew Point Temperature
+* 2-m dew point temperature
-* 10-m Winds
+* 10-m winds
-* 500 hPa Heights, Winds, and Vorticity
+* 500 hPa heights, winds, and vorticity
-* 250 hPa Winds
+* 250 hPa winds
-* Accumulated Precipitation
+* Accumulated precipitation
-* Composite Reflectivity
+* Composite reflectivity
 * Surface-based CAPE/CIN
-* Max/Min 2-5 km Updraft Helicity
+* Max/Min 2-5 km updraft helicity
 * Sea level pressure (SLP)

-The Python plotting scripts are located under ``ufs-srweather-app/regional_workflow/ush/Python`` directory.
-The ``plot_allvars.py`` script plots the output from a single run, while the ``plot_allvars_diff.py`` script plots the difference between two runs.
-If you are plotting the difference, the runs must be on the same domain and available for the same forecast hours.
+The Python scripts are located under ``ufs-srweather-app/regional_workflow/ush/Python``.
+The script ``plot_allvars.py`` plots the output from a single cycle within an experiment, while the script ``plot_allvars_diff.py`` plots the difference between the same cycle from two different experiments (e.g. the experiments may differ in some aspect such as the physics suite used).
+If you are plotting the difference, the two experiments must be on the same domain and available for the same cycle starting date/time and forecast hours.

-The Python scripts require a cycle date and time, a starting forecast hour (HHH), an ending forecast hour (HHH), a forecast hour increment (HHH), a path to one or two experiment directory(ies) (``EXPT_DIR_#``), and a path to the directory where the Natural Earth shape files are located (``CARTOPY_DIR``).
+The Python scripts require a cycle starting date/time in YYYYMMDDHH format, a starting forecast hour, an ending forecast hour, a forecast hour increment, the paths to one or two experiment directories, and a path to the directory where the Natural Earth shape files are located.

 The Cartopy shape files can be downloaded at https://www.naturalearthdata.com/downloads/.
 The medium scale (1:50m) cultural and physical shapefiles are used to create coastlines and other geopolitical borders